bmcilw1/goodtechcofounders/src/pages/articles/number-one-thing-every-startup-needs.md

 <br />

-If the service recommendation post recommends a local company, you're likely to give them a call.
+If the post recommends a local company, you're likely to give them a call.
 If the how-to post recommends a certain tool, your garage now sees a need to expand by one more tool.

 Whoever created the helpful article or video has earned a little of your trust.